BENNINGTON SECTION GREEN MOUNTAIN CLUB

 Club Leaders

-Treasurer/Membership: Bill Lyons - custodian of our section’s funds
+• Treasurer: Bill Lyons - custodian of our section’s funds

-Trails: Matt Vezina - coordinates work on trails and shelters
+• Trails: Matt Vezina - coordinates work on trails and shelters

-Newsletter: Hal March, Lorna Cheriton, Ann Martin - create the tri-annual newsletter
+• Newsletter: Hal March, Lorna Cheriton, Ann Martin - create the tri-annual newsletter

-Website and Meetup: Ann Martin
+• Website and Meetup: Ann Martin - maintains the club's website and Meetup group

 Please use the CONTACT page to get in touch with us.